PrisonTeam/Prison/knownissues_v3.2.x.md

 # To Do Items - During Alpha v3.2.3

+- use the spiget jar and remove the maven hook since maven has been going down frequently.

 - /mines tp - mineName optional - default to the highest ranking Rank's mine.